mitchelltmarino/MMM-RemoteCompliments/README.md

         * Enable the Google Drive API.
         * Enable the Google Sheets API.

-    * Create new credentials for the project, with the credential type set as "other".
+    * Create new credentials for the project, with the credential type set to "other".
-        * Download the JSON for the credentials you created.
+        * Download the JSON file for the credentials you created.
 This is called the client secret.
         * Move the client secret into `/modules/MMM-RemoteCompliments/Drive`, then rename the file to "Auth.json".
 (Case sensitive)

 3. **Execute the setup file**